mrinalnilotpal/mrinalnilotpal/README.md

 ### Hi there 👋

-# Welcome to my GitHub profile !!!
+# WELCOME TO MY GITHUB PROFILE !!!

 <!--
 **mrinalnilotpal/mrinalnilotpal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.